awsdocs/amazon-fsx-windows-user-guide/doc_source/self-managed-AD-best-practices.md

 When you update the self\-managed AD configuration for your Amazon FSx file system, your file system's state switches from **Available** to **Updating** while the update is applied\.
 Verify that the state switches back to **Available** after the update has been applied – note that the update can take up to several minutes to complete\.

 If there's an issue with the updated self\-managed AD configuration, the file system state switches to **Misconfigured**\.
 This state shows an error message and recommended action beside the file system description in the console, API, and CLI\.
 If an issue happens, take the recommended corrective action to provide the correct configuration properties\.
 If the issue is resolved, verify that your file system's state changes to **Updating** and eventually to **Available**\.
-To learn more about troubleshooting possible self\-managed AD misconfigurations, see [File System Is In a Misconfigured State](misconfigured-ad-config.md)\.
+To learn more about troubleshooting possible self\-managed AD misconfigurations, see [File system is in a misconfigured state](misconfigured-ad-config.md)\.

 ## Using Security Groups to Limit Traffic Within Your VPC<a name="least-privilege-sg-rules"></a>